 Step 4 Publishing Options

-1 Document Destination – You can choose to have your document to either publish online with the option to print the full disclosure in the Journal or publish the full disclosure to the Journal as Print-only.
+1 Document Destination – You can choose to either publish your document online, with the option to print the full disclosure in the Journal, or publish the full disclosure to the Journal as Print-only.

 For a Primary document (PDF) larger than 100 pages, you can upload and publish the document, but it will not be eligible for page prints in The IP.com Journal.